 Setting the climo_cdp entry to TRUE enables the creation of an output variable for each climatological distribution percentile (CDP) threshold requested in the configuration file.
 Note that enabling nbrhd output may lead to very large output files.
 The gradient entry controls the creation of output variables for the FCST and OBS gradients in the grid-x and grid-y directions.
 The distance_map entry controls the creation of output variables for the FCST and OBS distance maps for each categorical threshold.
 The apply_mask entry controls whether to create the FCST, OBS, and DIFF output variables for all defined masking regions.
-Setting this to TRUE will create the FCST, OBS, and DIFF output variables for only the FULL verification domain.
+Setting this to TRUE will create the FCST, OBS, and DIFF output variables for all defined masking regions.
+Setting this to FALSE will create the FCST, OBS, and DIFF output variables for only the FULL verification domain.